 Born near Mexico City, Kahlo was a cultured, cosmopolitan painter who spoke three languages.
 Although steeped in Mexican traditions, she had access to knowledge of European artistic movements.
 She had polio as a child, but when she was 18 years old, she was injured in a terrible bus accident.
 She had to undergo 30 operations in her life for injuries sustained in this accident.
 Her self-portraits revealed the physical pain she felt all through her adult life.

 She married Mexican muralist Diego Rivera in 1929.
-The two of them expressed their political beliefs through their paintings, and in Kahlo’s case – through her clothing, the Mexican folk costume.
-In the early 1930s she accompanied Rivera to the United States when he was working on his various mural commissions.
-In 1938, Kahlo met Surrealist poet Andre Breton and Jacqueline Lamba when the couple visited Mexico.
+The two of them expressed their political beliefs through their paintings, and in Kahlo’s case – through her wearing of traditional Mexican skirts, tops, and shawls.
+In the early 1930s she accompanied Rivera to the United States as he worked on mural commissions.
+In 1938, Kahlo met Andre Breton and Jacqueline Lamba when the couple visited Mexico.
 A year later she traveled to Paris where Breton had organized an exhibition that included her work.
 Kahlo’s first solo exhibition was in New York in 1938, and her only one-woman show in Mexico City was held in 1953.

 Her 1939 “The Two Fridas” is a monumental, double self-portrait of a divided self, who invokes her German and Mexican ancestry in mirrored images of a European woman and a Tehuana Indian woman holding hands.
 It also transforms a traditional Mexican wedding portrait into something personal.
 Painted at the time of her stormy divorce from Diego Rivera, she pictures an unorthodox determination to marry herself.